These days, Jeep Wranglers seem to be the popular choice for motorhome towing.

 - A tow dolly adds 500 to 1,500 pounds to the towed weight — which will now total 4,000 or 5,000 pounds.

 - Due to the added weight, a tow dolly requires on-board brakes — which significantly increases the price and maintenance.

 - It’s not easy to back up a tow dolly — it will definitely take some practice.

 - You need to plan ahead what you will do with the tow dolly once you arrive at your destination.

 - It typically takes 2 people to maneuver the tow dolly out of the way while your RV is parked and you’re driving the toad.

 - A tow dolly requires regular maintenance and repairs on the tires, wheels, and frame.

-- Two sets of safety cables are required: 1 to secure the coach to the dolly, and 1 to secure the dolly to the vehicle.
+- Two sets of safety cables are required — 1 to secure the motorhome to the tow dolly, and 1 to secure the tow dolly to the vehicle.
 (Tie-down straps frequently fail on tow dollies.)